Grant-Funded Programs

 Learn more about the Communities LEAP Program.

-Partners: Climate Community Collaborative
+Partners: Climate Community Collaborative, Chamber RVA

 • Amount Awarded: $265,000